chr1shr/utils-gp/README.md

 While most scientific simulations internally work with double-precision (64 bit) floating numbers, single-precision is usually adequate for plotting and analysis, and cuts down the data storage requirements by a factor of two.
-Since single precision floating point numbers are accurate to eight significant figures, the rounding errors introduced are
+Since single precision floating point numbers are accurate to eight significant figures, the rounding errors have an indistinguishable effect on plotted lines.

 # Compiling the code
 The code is written in C++ and has been tested on Linux, MacOS, and Windows